-The rhombicuboctahedron, also known as the small rhombicuboctahedron, is a 3D uniform polyhedron bounded by 8 triangles and 6+12=18 squares.
+The rhombicuboctahedron, also known as the small rhombicuboctahedron, is a 3D uniform polyhedron bounded by 26 polygons (8 triangles and 18 squares), 48 edges, and 24 vertices.
 It may be constructed by radially expanding the square faces of the cube outwards, or equivalently, radially expanding the triangular faces of the octahedron outwards.

 There are two distinct kinds of square faces on the rhombicuboctahedron: the first kind are the axial faces which are surrounded by 4 other square faces.
 There are six of these faces, and they correspond with the faces of a cube: